annhuangresearch/annhuangresearch.github.io/_posts/2024-05-15-weighted-averages.md

 ## Step 2 Apply exponentially weighed moving averages

-We don’t want to treat all past responses equally becuase more recent choices might be likely more influential than choices further in the past.
+We do not want to treat all past responses equally.
+In other words, more recent choices might be more influential than choices further in the past i.e., realistically there could be a decay of memory with the decision in increasingly distant past.

 This is where exponentially weighted moving averages (EWMA) come in.
-EWMA is a method to smooth sequential data, giving higher weight to recent observations and exponentially decaying weight to older ones.
+EWMA is a method to smooth sequential data, giving higher weight to recent observations and exponentially decaying weights to older ones.

-We can create a variable ```weighted_avg_own_sum```, which is essentially a weighted combination of one's own choice history responses at different lags (1 to 5) to capture own's trial history in a way that accounts for a memory decay effect.
+To do this we can create a variable ```weighted_avg_own_sum```, which is a weighted combination of one's own choice history responses at different lags (1 to 5) to capture own's trial history in a way that accounts for a memory decay effect.
 The more recent choices have higher weight, and older choices have lower weight.

 We can do this in R: